-- Ability to exercise judgement, diplomacy, tact and discretion.
+- Ability to exercise sound decision making and good judgement

 Employee Group: CUPE

-Hours & Days of Work: 8:00am - 4:00pm.
+Hours & Days of Work: 9:00 am – 5:15 pm.
 Monday to Friday, however, hours may vary according to the needs of the department.
-This position is not subject to the compressed workweek schedule.
+This position is subject to the compressed workweek schedule.